grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/03 Members.md

 ## Roles

 In k6 Cloud app you can invite users to gain access to your organization, projects and subscriptions.
-There are currently two types of roles which you can assign when inviting a new member: [Admin](/cloud/project-and-team-management/members#admin) or [Project member](/cloud/project-and-team-management/members#project-member).
+There's currently two types of roles which you can assign when inviting a new member: [Admin](/cloud/project-and-team-management/members#admin) or [Project member](/cloud/project-and-team-management/members#project-member).

 ### Admin